jakob-r/hugo-course/content/chapters/08_tuning/08-01-intro.md

 - [x] Tuning means optimizing hyperparameters.
 - [x] Doing tuning well is hard; nested resampling can help.
-- [x] Good tuning is crucial to achieving´ good performance for all ML algorithms.
+- [x] Good tuning is crucial to achieving good performance for all ML algorithms.
 - [ ] Tuning optimizes the inner loss.

 {{< /quizdown >}}